 Colombia is a predominately Catholic country and many of the 18 Colombia holidays are religious holidays.
 Semana Santa commemorates the death and resurrection of Jesus Christ.

-It should be noted that many in Colombia take this entire Semana Santa week off.
+It should be noted that many in Colombia typically take this entire week off for vacation.
 While only two of these days are considered national public holidays and two days are on the weekend, it has become traditional for many smaller businesses in Colombia to close for this entire week.

-Schools are also closed during this week.
-But banks and government offices only close on the two public holidays during this week on Thursday and Friday.
-And the malls are open this week as well as most grocery stores and many restaurants.
+But banks only close on the two public holidays during this week on Thursday and Friday.

 There are seven days of Semana Santa before Easter Sunday as follows: